ronmrdechai/Pie/README.md

 > _Note:_ **Pie** is not a replacement for the CPython API, it is intended to
 > compliment it and make it easier to use in C++.

-### Setup ###

-CPython requires you call `Py_Initialize` before you start working with its types, and `Py_Finalize` when you are done.
-Because **Pie** is only a thin wrapper around CPython, you are required to call these functions yourself as well.

-A common error is a segfault right after you call `Py_Finalize` at the end of a scope containing a `pie::object`.
-Note that the object's destructor is called after the scope exits, thus it is called after `Py_Finalize`, causing a segfault.
-Do not call `Py_Finalize` in a scope containing `pie::objects`.

 ## The Parser ##

 **Pie's** C++ type parser is very simple, it handles the following cases: